dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-A `readonly ref struct` will require that `ref` fields are marked as `readonly ref`.
-There is no requirement that they are marked as `readonly ref readonly`.
+A `readonly ref struct` will require that `ref` fields are declared `readonly ref`.
+There is no requirement that they are declared `readonly ref readonly`.
 This does allow a `readonly struct` to have indirect mutations via such a field but that is no different than a `readonly` field that pointed to a reference type today ([more details](#reason-readonly-shallow))

 A `readonly ref` will be emitted to metadata using the `initonly` flag, same as any other field.
 A `ref readonly` field will be attributed with `System.Runtime.CompilerServices.IsReadOnlyAttribute`.
 A `readonly ref readonly` will be emitted with both items.